Weakened Eta drenches Central America; at least 57 dead

 Guatemala’s toll was on top of 13 victims in Honduras and two in Nicaragua.
 Panamanian authorities reported eight missing.

 Eta had sustained winds of 35 mph (55 kph) and was moving north-northwest at 8 mph (13 kph) Thursday.
-It was centered 60 miles (95 kilometers) west of La Ceiba, Honduras.
+It was centered 65 miles (100 kilometers) west-northwest of La Ceiba, Honduras.

 In Guatemala, two children died when their home collapsed under heavy rains in the central department of Quiche, according to a statement by local firefighters.
 A third person also died in Quiche, but details were not immediately available.
 Giammattei confirmed a fourth death in a landslide in Chinautla Wednesday night.

-On Thursday, Giammattei said on local radio that 60% of the eastern city of Puerto Barrios was flooded and 48 more hours of rain were expected.
+On Thursday, Giammattei said on local radio that 60% of the eastern city of Puerto Barrios was flooded and 48 more hours of rain was expected.

 Honduras’ National Police said six more bodies had been found, bringing that country’s toll to 13.
 The bodies of two adults and two children were found after excavations in a mudslide that occurred Wednesday in the township of Gualala, and two boys aged 8 and 11 died in another mudslide in the township of El Níspero.